onflow/ccf/ccf_specs.md

 Some requirements defined in this document are explicitly specified as optional.

-It is outside the scope of this document to specify individual CCF-based formats or protocols (e.g. events).
-For example, CCF-based formats or protocols MUST specify when encoders are required to emit CCF encodings that satisfy "Deterministic CCF Encoding Requirements".
+It is outside the scope of this document to specify individual CCF-based formats or protocols (e.g., events).
+For example, CCF-based formats or protocols MUST specify when encoders are required to emit CCF encodings that satisfy "Deterministic CCF Encoding Requirements."

-It is outside the scope of this document to specify encoding of version numbers for CCF itself, CCF-based formats, or CCF-based protocols.
-For example, CCF-based formats and protocols are free to specify an encoding that uses SemVer, sequence-based versioning, other versioning, or no versioning.
+It is outside the scope of this document to specify the encoding of version numbers of CCF itself, CCF-based formats, or CCF-based protocols.
+For example, CCF-based formats and protocols can specify an encoding that uses SemVer, sequence-based versioning, other versioning, or no versioning.
 Some CCF-based formats or protocols may want to specify using CBOR Sequences ([RFC 8742](https://www.rfc-editor.org/rfc/rfc8742.html)) to provide a version number in the first CBOR data item, followed by CBOR data item(s) encoded in CCF.

 ## Introduction

 CCF is a data format that allows compact, efficient, and deterministic encoding of Cadence external values.

-Cadence external values (e.g. events, transaction arguments, etc.) have been encoded using JSON-CDC, which is inefficient, verbose, and doesn't define deterministic encoding.
+Cadence external values (e.g., events, transaction arguments, etc.) have been encoded using JSON-CDC, which is inefficient, verbose, and doesn't define deterministic encoding.

 The same `FeesDeducted` event on the Flow blockchain can encode to:
 - 298 bytes in JSON-CDC (minified).
 - 118 bytes in CCF (fully self-describing mode).
 - &nbsp;20 bytes in CCF (partially self-describing mode).

-CCF defines all requirements for deterministic encoding (sort orders, smallest encoded forms, and Cadence-specific requirements) to allow CCF codecs implemented in different programming languages to produce the same deterministic encodings.
+CCF defines all requirements for deterministic encoding (sort orders, shortest forms, and Cadence-specific requirements) to allow CCF codecs implemented in different programming languages to produce the same deterministic encodings.

 Some requirements (such as "Deterministic CCF Encoding Requirements") are defined as optional.
-Each CCF-based format or protocol can have its specification state how CCF options are used.
+The specification of each CCF-based format or protocol can specify how CCF options are used.
 This allows each protocol to balance trade-offs such as compatibility, determinism, speed, encoded data size, etc.

-CCF uses CBOR and is designed to allow efficient detection and rejection of malformed messages without creating Cadence objects.
-This allows more costly checks for validity, etc. to be performed only on well-formed messages.
+CCF uses CBOR to efficiently detect and reject malformed messages without creating Cadence objects.
+This allows more costly checks for validity, etc., to be performed only on well-formed messages.

 CBOR is a binary data format specified by [RFC 8949](https://www.rfc-editor.org/info/std94) and designated by IETF as an [Internet Standard](https://www.ietf.org/rfc/std-index.txt) (STD&nbsp;94).
 CBOR is designed to be relevant for decades and is used by data formats and protocols such as [W3C&nbsp;WebAuthn](https://www.w3.org/TR/webauthn-2/), Compacted-DNS&nbsp;([RFC&nbsp;8618](https://www.rfc-editor.org/rfc/rfc8618.html)), COSE&nbsp;([IETF&nbsp;STD&nbsp;96](https://www.rfc-editor.org/info/std96)), CWT&nbsp;([RFC&nbsp;8392](https://www.rfc-editor.org/info/rfc8392)), etc.

 ### Objectives

 The goal of CCF is to provide compact, efficient, and deterministic encoding of Cadence external values.
 To achieve this:
-- CCF uses CBOR's data model with [Preferred Serialization](https://www.rfc-editor.org/rfc/rfc8949.html#name-preferred-serialization) to deterministically encode values to their smallest form.
+- CCF uses CBOR's data model with [Preferred Serialization](https://www.rfc-editor.org/rfc/rfc8949.html#name-preferred-serialization) to deterministically encode values to their shortest form.

 - CCF separates Cadence type encoding from Cadence value encoding.
 This has two distinct advantages:

   - More compact encoding.
-Cadence type info is not repeatedly encoded unnecessarily in a message.
-E.g. for a homogeneous array of a Cadence composite type, each element will not have its Cadence composite type info encoded repeatedly.
+Cadence type information is not repeatedly encoded unnecessarily in a message.
+For example, for a homogeneous array of a Cadence composite type, each element will not have its Cadence composite type information encoded repeatedly.

-  - Detachable Cadence type info.
-Although Cadence type info is required for decoding, CCF-based protocols can send a message's type info once instead of repeatedly sending it to the same client for all messages of that type.
+  - Detachable Cadence type information.
+Although Cadence type information is required for decoding, CCF-based protocols can send a message's type information once instead of repeatedly sending it to the same client for all messages of that type.

 CCF is designed to support:

 - All current and future Cadence types, including composite types.
 CCF supports schemaless encoding and is extensible for new Cadence types.

 - Compact encoding.
 Smaller encoded size is produced by:
-  - CBOR's data model with CBOR Preferred Serialization, which produces more compact encoding than JSON.
+  - CBOR's data model with CBOR Preferred Serialization (more compact encoding of CBOR data items).
-  - Separate encoding of Cadence types and values to avoid repeatedly encoding the same Cadence type info unnecessarily.
+  - Separate encoding of Cadence types and values to avoid repeatedly encoding the same Cadence type information unnecessarily.

 - Compact communications.
-Detachable Cadence type info allows CCF-based protocols to optionally avoid resending the same Cadence type info for all messages matching that type.
-CCF-based protocols can cache and uniquely identify a Cadence type so it can be matched to Cadence value (such as an event) during decoding.
+Detachable Cadence type information allows CCF-based protocols to optionally avoid resending the same Cadence type information for all messages matching that type.
+CCF-based protocols can cache and uniquely identify a Cadence type so it can be matched to a Cadence value (such as an event) during decoding.

 - Deterministic encoding.
 CCF uses CBOR's Preferred Serialization to achieve deterministic encoding.
 Other parts of CBOR's Core Deterministic Encoding Requirements are not needed by this specification.

 - Early detection of malformed data.
 CCF decoders can detect and reject malformed data without creating Cadence objects.
-CCF decoders can detect malformed data without having Cadence type info.
+CCF decoders can detect malformed data without having Cadence type information.
 If data is not malformed, then CCF decoders can proceed to detect and reject invalid CCF data as described in this document.

 - Extensibility.
 CCF encodes composite type information in a header (separate from data).
 Data refers to composite types by unique type ID, encoded as bytes.
-In the future, composite type information can be stored on-chain and header isn't necessary to be sent with data.
-Type ID can be an universal counter or hash value.
+If the composite type information can be stored on-chain, the header won't need to be sent with the data.
+Type ID can be a universal counter, hash digest, or other unique identifier specified by CCF-based protocols.

 - Interoperability and Reuse.
 CCF uses the same approach taken by COSE (RFC 9052) leveraging CBOR (RFC 8949).
 CCF leverages CBOR, which allows CCF codecs to use CBOR codecs under the hood.